ethereum/consensus-specs/specs/deneb/p2p-interface.md

 No more than `MAX_REQUEST_BLOBS_SIDECARS * MAX_BLOBS_PER_BLOCK` may be requested at a time.

-`BlobSidecarsByRoot` is primarily used to recover recent blocks and sidecars (e.g. when receiving a block or attestation whose parent is unknown).
+`BlobSidecarsByRoot` is primarily used to recover recent blobs (e.g. when receiving a block with a transaction whose corresponding blob is missing).

 The response MUST consist of zero or more `response_chunk`.
 Each _successful_ `response_chunk` MUST contain a single `BlobSidecar` payload.